Qui pluribus

-Qui pluribus (subtitled "On Faith And Religion") is an encyclical promulgated by Pope Pius IX on 9 November 1846.
-It was the first encyclical of his reign and written to urge the prelates to be on guard against the dangers posed by rationalism, pantheism, socialism, communism and other popular philosophies.
+Qui pluribus (Latin: For many years past, subtitled "On Faith and Religion") is an encyclical promulgated by Pope Pius IX on 9 November 1846.
+It was the first encyclical of his reign and written to urge the prelates to be on their guard against the dangers posed by rationalism, pantheism, socialism, communism and other popular philosophies.
 It was a commentary on the widespread civil unrest spreading across Italy, as nationalists with a variety of beliefs and methods sought the unification of Italy.

 Context

 Pius IX was elected to the papacy in June 1846.
-The following November, he addressed this encyclical to "All Patriarchs, Primates, Archbishops, and Bishops", exhorting them to be vigilant against the dangers of rationalism, pantheism, Communism, and modernity.
+The following November, he addressed this encyclical to "All Patriarchs, Primates, Archbishops, and Bishops", exhorting them to be vigilant against the dangers of rationalism, pantheism, communism, and modernity.
 "Therefore, since We have now assumed the supreme pontificate..., We are sending this letter to you without delay, in accordance with the established practice of Our predecessors.
 Its purpose is to urge that you keep the night-watches over the flock entrusted to your care with the greatest possible eagerness, wakefulness and effort..."